Learning Manifold Patch-Based Representations of Man-Made Shapes: Introduction

 \section{Introduction}

-Algorithmically interpreting natural sketches as well as humans do would make 3D modeling intuitive and accessible.
-This is the goal of sketch-based 3D modeling research: to bring 3D modeling interfaces closer to paper-and-pencil sketching, allowing non-experts to quickly create expressive 3D content.
+While state-of-the art deep learning systems that output 3D geometry as point clouds, triangle meshes, voxel grids, and implicit surfaces yield detailed results, these representations are dense, high-dimensional, and incompatible with CAD modeling pipelines.
+In this work, we develop a 3D representation that is parsimonious, geometrically interpretable, and easily editable with standard tools, while being compatible with deep learning.
+This enables a shape modeling system leveraging the ability of neural networks to process incomplete, ambiguous input and produces useful, consistent 3D output.

+Our primary technical contributions involve the development of machinery for learning \emph{parametric} 3D surfaces in a fashion that is efficiently compatible with modern deep learning pipelines and effective for a challenging 3D modeling task.
+We automatically infer a template per shape category and incorporate loss functions that operate explicitly on the geometry rather than in the parametric domain or on a sampling of surrounding space.
+Extending learning methodologies from images and point sets to more exotic modalities like networks of surface patches is a central theme of modern graphics, vision, and learning research, and we anticipate broad application of these developments in CAD workflows.

-The task of interpreting a natural sketch and creating a 3D model automatically, however, remains unsolved.
-Converting rough, incomplete 2D input into a clean, complete 3D shape is extremely ill-posed, requiring inference of missing parts and interpretation of noisy sketch curves.
-To cope with these ambiguities, most systems rely on hand-designed shape priors.
-This approach severely limits the applications of those methods.
-Each shape category requires its own expert-designed prior, and many shape categories do not admit obvious means of regularizing the reconstruction process.
-A few recent papers explore the possibility of learning the shapes from data, implicitly learning the shape priors \cite{Delanoy2018,Wang2018, Lun2017}, but their output models often lack resolution and sharp features necessary for high-quality 3D models.
+To test our system, we choose sketch-based modeling as a target application.
+Converting rough, incomplete 2D input into a clean, complete 3D shape is extremely ill-posed, requiring hallucination of missing parts and interpretation of noisy signal.
+To cope with these ambiguities, existing systems either rely on hand-designed priors, severely limiting applications, or learn the shapes from data, implicitly inferring relevant priors \citep{Delanoy2018,Wang2018, Lun2017}.
+However, the output of the latter methods often lacks resolution and sharp features necessary for high-quality 3D modeling.

-To address these issues, in this paper we present a deep learning-based system to infer a complete man-made 3D shape from a single bitmap sketch.
-Given an expressive sketch of an object, our system infers a set of \emph{parametric} surfaces that realize the drawing in 3D.
-The component surfaces, parameterized by their control points, allow for easy editing in conventional shape editing software or conversion to a manifold mesh.

-Most sketch-based modeling algorithms target natural shapes like humans and animals \cite{Entem2015,Bessmeltsev2015,Igarashi1999}, which are naturally smooth.
-To aid shape reconstruction, these systems promote smoothness of the reconstructed shape; representations like generalized cylinders are chosen to optimize in the space of smooth surfaces \cite{Entem2015,Bessmeltsev2015}.
-This principle, however, does not apply to the focus of our work: man-made shapes.
-These objects, like planes or espresso machines, are only \emph{piecewise} smooth and hence do not satisfy the assumptions of many sketch-based modeling systems.